robotrapta/garden-watcher/README.md

-# Deer Bark
+# AI Garden Watcher

-Uses [Groundlight](https://pypi.org/project/groundlight/) to detect the presence of any animals in the scene, and if it sees one it plays a sound of a barking dog.
+Uses [Computer Vision](https://pypi.org/project/groundlight/) to keep an automated eye on your garden.
+If it detects any animals in the scene, and if it sees one it plays a sound of a barking dog.

+I built this to keep deer from eating my woodsorrel clovers.
+Feel free to adapt for your own purposes.

 # Setting up